-Wadhwani Foundation was founded in 2000 by Dr. Romesh Wadhwani with the primary mission of accelerating economic development in emerging economies through large-scale job creation.
-The Foundation is present in India, Indonesia, Malaysia, East Africa and Latin America operating in association with governments, corporates, mentors, investors and educational institutes.
-Its three Initiatives are driving job creation through entrepreneurship, skills development and innovation.
+Launched in 2000 by Dr. Romesh Wadhwani, the Foundations comprising of Wadhwani Charitable Foundation and Wadhwani Operating Foundation are working with the primary mission of accelerating economic development in emerging economies through large-scale job creation with presence in Asia, Africa and Latin America operating in association with governments, corporates, mentors, investors and educational institutes.
+Its Initiatives are driving job creation through entrepreneurship, skills development and innovation.
+While both the Foundations are focused on the same goal and mission, the Wadhwani Charitable Foundation focuses on grant making, while the Wadhwani Operating Foundation focuses on direct programs.

-Global Skills Network (GSN) aims to equip non-college-bound high school graduates with sufficient work-skills to command family supporting wages.
-GSN is also working with the Central and State Governments to transform ITIs to modern manufacturing training hubs and multi-skill institutes, and with employers to engage in providing adjunct faculty, internships, and apprenticeships.
-GSN also facilitates training and development of the educated disabled for mainstreaming them into sustainable, high-quality corporate jobs through a business value proposition.
+Global Skills Network (GSN) equips non-college-bound graduates with sufficient work-skills to command family supporting wages.
+GSN works with the Central and State Governments to transform vocational schools to modern multi-skill institutes, and with employers to engage in an apprenticeship program while also providing adjunct faculty and internships.

 Policy Research Network (PRN) provides data-driven research inputs for informed policy action focused on innovation, entrepreneurship, skills development and employment aimed at accelerating economic growth.